About

 Joseph Tingling is a physician-scientist, systems thinker, and the founder of Hugonomy Systems.
 He completed his MD/PhD at Texas A&M University, then returned to his home country of Jamaica during the COVID-19 pandemic to serve at Sav-La-Mar Public General Hospital — providing critical care and research support during a period of global uncertainty.

 After that work, he joined the University of Illinois Urbana-Champaign (UIUC) to conduct advanced research in virology and neuroinflammation.
-His publication in Brain, Behavior, and Immunity (2023) reflects his commitment to rigorous, translational science and the study of human resilience under stress.
+His publication in Brain, Behavior, & Immunity — Health (2024) reflects his commitment to rigorous, translational science and the study of human resilience under stress.

 Today, Joseph is applying his scientific training to a new problem: helping people stay aware, intentional, and grounded while using AI.
 Hugonomy Systems is his response — a bootstrapped effort to build practical tools for that job.